 Using sustainable remediation to reduce cost, minimise off-site impact and avoid the generation of waste

-Remediation of contaminated sites can often generate wastes, such as excess soil, rubble or waste water.
-But this ‘waste’ can actually become a resource, provided it’s used correctly.
+Much of the waste generated by remediation projects, such as excess soil, rubble or waste water, can in fact, become a resource – provided it’s used correctly.

 Managers and developers of contaminated sites need to be aware of the options available for on-site waste management – both to save costs and to remain compliant with current waste regulation requirements.

 Coffey completed a soil excavation and remediation project on a regionally-based, former petroleum depot.
 The works also involved the extraction of hydrocarbon impacted groundwater via a multiphase vacuum extraction (MPVE) system.

 Although the MPVE system destroyed most of the contamination, the low levels of remaining hydrocarbon prohibited re-use of the water outside of the site.
 Its regional location meant the cost to dispose of wastewater at another location was prohibitive.

 The team recognised that the recovered groundwater was a valuable source of water.
 At the completion of the earthworks, this water could assist in the re-establishment of grass to stabilise a sloping section of the site.

 They designed a simple water treatment system and extended this to an on-site irrigation network – including analysis of treated water to ensure quality.